hovren/crisp/README.md

 > Ovrén, H and Forssén, P.-E. "Gyroscope-based video stabilisation with auto-calibration."
 In 2015 IEEE International Conference on Robotics and Automation (ICRA) (pp. 2090–2097).
 Seattle, WA

+## Can I use these methods for my application?
+The calibration methods in this package assumes the following

+- Your camera is calibrated, including known readout time
+- The camera frame rate is constant, and known
+- The gyroscope frame rate is constant, and approximately known (within a few Hz, or percent)

+If the video and gyroscope data are *not uniformly sampled*, but you have access to somewhat reliable timestamps, then you can still use the method if you resample the data to be uniform.
+By "reliable" we mean timestamps without drift, and no (or negligble) jitter.

 ## Changes from 1.0
 The 2.0 version of crisp features a new fully automatic calibrator.
 This means that there is no compelling reason to use the semi-manual methods in the previous version of crisp.